 As a plus, these tights can be layered under thicker knit or wool tights in colder weather.
 For extra versatility, you can also replace knit tights with solid black leggings, like the ultra-popular Zella “Live In” leggings (also available in Plus size).

 Wool is one of the best fabrics for travel in cold weather, and a great option for tights or leggings.
-Wool leggings can easily be worn under dresses and also used to work out, go hiking, or spend time in the great outdoors.
+Wool or fleece leggings can easily be worn under dresses and also used to work out, go hiking, or spend time in the great outdoors.

 For knit tights, choose a color such as gray instead of black to add interest to a neutral wardrobe, especially if you have black shoes and black clothing.